 While not absolutely necessary, flossing can also help reach in spots that brushing can miss and further reduce the chances of suffering from tooth decay or an oral infection.

-In regards to menstrual hygiene, teaching girls about their periods and how to manage them is crucial to minimize their school absences, embarrassment, and risk of genital infections.
-Improving menstrual hygiene has also been shown to bring great returns to local economies, so investing in education and resources for periods is a win-win for everyone in the community.
+In regards to menstrual hygiene, teaching girls about their periods and how to manage them is crucial to minimize their school absences, embarrassment, and risk of infections.
+It is important to provide access to proper menstrual hygiene products.

 A vaccination is used to strengthen the body’s immune system against certain diseases.
 Often found in the form of an injection or mouth/nasal spray, they introduce either a dead or weakened form of a pathogen to the immune system without actually infecting the person.
 After having interacted with this specific pathogen, the body is now able to recognize it in the future and fight off the real disease if they happen to become infected.